Types of Websites: Explore the World Wide Web!

 What is the most common website type?

 The most common website type varies depending on the context and purpose.
-However, informational websites are often considered the most common as they cover a broad range of topics.
+However, informational websites are often considered the most common as they cover many topics.

 What is the difference between a static website and a dynamic website?